 Answering questions on multiple passages is a little different from answering questions on just one passage.
 Some of the same advice is still applicable, but there are strategies specific to multipassage questions as well.
-I’ll go over the two types of paired passages on the SAT as well as giving strategies for each kind of paired passage.
+I’ll go over the different topics you might see covered in paired passages on the SAT as well as giving strategies for paired passage questions.

 SAT Reading: A Quick Recap

-The passages used on the SAT are always on varying subject areas and come in three varieties: long passages, short passages, and paired passages or "comparing passages," which I will be discussing in this article.
-If you want more information about long and short passages, read this article.
+The passages used on the SAT are always on varying subject areas and come in three varieties: single passages, passages with charts or tables that you also have to analyze, and paired passages or "comparing passages," which I will be discussing in this article.
+If you want more information about how to grapple with any or all of these passage varieties, read this article.

-Passage-based questions come in these six basic flavors:
+Passage-based questions come in these seven basic flavors:

 - Big Picture: Find the main point of a passage or paragraph, or from what perspective is this information being given.